 In many processes that have to be controlled, the output only partially represents the internal state.
 In these cases, the process is a POMDP (assuming that the internal state does satisfy the properties of an MDP).
 Therefore, using the output of a process directly as state, results in the state not being Markov.
-In RL however, all algorithms in (Sutton & Barto, 2018) assume that the state available to the AI agent is Markov, and satisfies the MDP properties.
-This assumption emphasises the need for restoring the Markov property to make the state for the AI agent Markov again.
+In RL however, all algorithms in (Sutton & Barto, 2018) assume that the state available to the AI agent is Markov and satisfies the MDP properties.
+This assumption emphasizes the need for restoring the Markov property to make the state for the AI agent Markov again.
+There also exists methods that use Long Short Term Memory (LSTM), which are applicable to POMDPs, see e.g. (Hausknecht & Stone, Deep Recurrent Q-Learning for Partially Observable MDPs, 2015).

 Two solutions are briefly discussed in order to restore the Markov property: (i) add a history of the process to the state; and (ii) use (state) observers.
 These two solutions can be understood from the following traditional and simple example.
-Suppose that we want to make decisions for the pedal of an autonomous car (brake or accelerate) based on positioning data (e.g. obtained from GPS).
+Suppose that we want to make decisions for the pedal of an autonomous car (brake or accelerate) based on positioning data (e.g., obtained from GPS).
 Using only the current position measurement to this effect is clearly not enough as it neglects velocity.
 In fact, braking or accelerating decisions will be very different if the car is still (zero velocity) or moving at high speed, while having the exact same position.
 One solution is to keep track of the history of positions.
 Another solution is to estimate the velocity based on previous position measurements.
 Both of these related solutions allow for informative pedal decisions to be taken.